assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 Each field is a Binson field.
 The first column is the Binson field name, the second is the Binson type of the field.
 The third column contains the field name as used in this specification text and a description of the field.
-Encrypted messages are marked with an asterisk (*).
+Messages that are encrypted and authenticated are marked with an asterisk (*).
+See section "Authenticated encryption" for details about the message encryption.

 Note that the order of the fields has no particular meaning.
 In fact, the order of the fields is the alphabetic order based on the field name as